 Students will initially acquire basic knowledge in all fields of political science (political theory, international relations, comparative politics, policy analysis, empirical research methods).
-In later semesters, students will choose a concentration in up to three of these fields.
+In advanced semesters, students will choose different courses in a concentration area for further specialization.

-Students will also acquire a thorough understanding of the related disciplines of economics (focusing on political economy/macroeconomics) and law (focusing on public and administrative law), as well as a solid command of key competences (soft skills).
+In addition, students will acquire a thorough understanding of the related disciplines of economics (focusing on political economy/macroeconomics) and law (focusing on public and administrative law), as well as a solid command of key competences (soft skills).

 Unlike traditional political science programs, where the interdisciplinary element usually simply involves choosing a minor subject (typically in the social sciences or humanities disciplines), the B.Sc. degree in Political Science was designed to offer students a selection of modules in fields that have been chosen for their relevance to public policy and technology.
-The interdisciplinary element of the program sees students attend modules on topics like “big data/data security”, “energy”, “mobility”, “environment” and “industrial systems” at the Technical University of Munich.
+The interdisciplinary element of the program encourages students to attend courses on topics such as “big data/data security”, “energy”, “mobility”, “environment” and “industrial systems” at different faculties of the Technical University of Munich.
 The interdisciplinary part of the program is flexible: students can combine focus topics or can opt to specialize in one area.

 In order to ensure compatibility with students of TUM partner institutions in the interdisciplinary course offering, the Bachelor program requires compulsory attendance of basic lectures in mathematics.
 Statistics is also taught as an essential component of political science.